-In a small saucepan boil the soy sauce and honey until it reduces to a very thick consistency, about 3 minutes.
+In a small saucepan boil the soy and honey until it reduces to a very thick consistency, about 3 minutes.

 Place salmon on the baking tray lined with foil.
 Brush the glaze all over the top and bottom of the salmon.
-Place baking tray in position 3 (top position).
+Place baking tray in position 4.
 Broil for about 8 minutes with door slightly ajar, about 2 inches.
-Remove and brush more glaze over the salmon, reserving about 1⁄4 cup.
+Remove and brush more glaze over the salmon, reserving about 1⁄2 cup.
 Broil another 8 minutes, pour the remaining glaze over the fish and serve.